robashton/blog/input/pages/My relationship with SOLID - Starting with S/content.markdown

 *Well okay then*

-Well, obviously I kinda agree if you go and hit up [Immature Uncle Bob's](http://blog.8thlight.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html) statement which is as written:
+Well, obviously I kinda agree if you go and hit up the ["Immature" 43 year old Uncle Bob's](http://blog.8thlight.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html) statement which is as written:

   <blockquote>
     They are “Closed for Modiﬁcation”.
 The source code of such a module is inviolate.
 No one is allowed to make source code changes to it.